 the additional insured endorsement to the policy to the Client Agency all in an electronic format acceptable to the Client Agency prior to the Effective Date of the Contract evidencing that the State is an additional insured.
 The Contractor shall not begin performance until the delivery of these three (3) documents to the Client Agency.
 Contractor shall provide an annual electronic update of the three (3) documents to the

-Client Agency on or before each anniversary of the Effective Date during the Contract term.
+Client Agency on or before each anniversary of the Effective Date during the Contract Term.
 State shall be entitled to recover under the insurance policy even if a body of competent jurisdiction determines that State is contributorily negligent.

 This section shall survive the Termination of the Contract and shall not be limited by reason of any insurance coverage.